irenexychen/resource-fiesta/README.md

 # resource-fiesta
 :octocat: Links and resources accumulated over the years about internship and full time job opportunities.
-PRs welcome!
+PRs welcome :)

 ***